dennisgsmith/devcontainer-debugger/README.md

 You're developing a Docker application (with one container or many) and troubleshooting some code.
 Nothing obvious stands out as a bug, but there's one hidden in there somewhere.
 You go to debug your application and find that you don't have permissions to do so.
 This is a problem I've faced on corperate machines without superuser privileges.

-## Defining requirements

-To debug a program, there are a few requirements:
-1. The programming language, lsp (language server protocol), and its respective debug client.
-2. The debugging tool and program installed with the ability to run a debug server.
-3. Permissions to launch the debug client and attach to a process after connecting to the debug server.

 ### Everything is remote (the workaround)

 We may not have `sudo` access by default on our local machine, but we do in a container!
 Developing remotely via SSH is nothing new, and Microsoft has even developed an open [devcontainer spec](https://containers.dev/) which can be followed for remote development.
 Alright, I'll cut to the chase.
 You probably already know why you need this.

 ## Setup

+### Defining requirements

+To debug a program, we need to know about:
+1. The programming language, lsp (language server protocol), and its respective debug client.
+2. The debugging tool and program installed with the ability to run a debug server.
+3. Permissions to launch the debug client and attach to a process after connecting to the debug server.

 ### Building the devcontainer